Oink (payment service): Company history

 REGO Payment Architectures, Inc. initially launched in 2008 as a product of Moggle Inc., located in Philadelphia, Pennsylvania.
 Founder Jo Webber and co-founder Pradeep Ittycheria created Virtual Piggy to provide a safe way for children to transact online.
 It became a publicly traded company in October 2008.
-In March 2011, the Virtual Piggy service was awarded the TRUSTe Children’s Privacy Seal, and was certified COPPA compliant.
+In March 2011, the Virtual Piggy service was awarded the TRUSTe Children's Privacy Seal, and was certified COPPA compliant.
+In Fall 2011, the company dropped the Moggle Inc. name, and became Virtual Piggy, Inc. It was publicly traded with the symbol VPIG.
 March 2012 saw founder and chairman Jo Webber take on the role of CEO.
 The company relocated to Hermosa Beach, California in June 2012.
-In Fall 2011, the company dropped the Moggle Inc. name, and became Virtual Piggy, Inc. It was publicly traded with the symbol VPIG.

 The technology was COPPA-compliant, The company was featured in many articles as the first company to digitize a teen's monthly allowance.
 Forbes referred to the service as "PayPal for Kids".

 Oink was the first service that enabled transactions for under-13 users that were COPPA-compliant.
 This meant the service was the only way for someone 12 or younger to make an online purchase without violating these laws regulated by the FTC.

 On January 28, 2014, Oink announced that over one million users had signed up.

 On November 21, 2014, Oink announced the launch of their prepaid card on the Discover Network - allowing parents to control their children's in-store spending as well.

 The notability of this technology was recognized by Frost & Sullivan, who gave Virtual Piggy their 2012 Entrepreneurial Company of the Year award in Digital Media.

 As of December 4, 2013, the name of the Virtual Piggy youth payments solution changed to Oink.
-The corporate name remained as Virtual Piggy.
+The corporate name remained Virtual Piggy.